krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### Complete binary tree

-As shown in the figure below, a <u>complete binary tree</u> is a binary tree where only the bottom level is possibly not completely filled, and nodes at the bottom level must be filled continuously from left to right.
+As shown in the figure below, a <u>complete binary tree</u> only allows the bottom level to be incompletely filled, and the nodes at the bottom level must be filled continuously from left to right.
 Note that a perfect binary tree is also a complete binary tree.

 ![Complete binary tree](binary_tree.assets/complete_binary_tree.png)

 ### Full binary tree

-As shown in the figure below, a <u>full binary tree</u>, except for the leaf nodes, has two child nodes for all other nodes.
+As shown in the figure below, in a <u>full binary tree</u>, all nodes except leaf nodes have two child nodes.

 ![Full binary tree](binary_tree.assets/full_binary_tree.png)